Template Inheritance and Reusability

 See also anonymous {block}

-A block provides a way to change how a certain part of a template is rendered but it does not interfere in any way with the logic around it.
-Let’s take the following example to illustrate how a block works and more importantly, how it does not work:
+A block provides a way to change how a certain part of a template is rendered, but it does not interfere in any way with the logic around it.
+Let's illustrate how a block works, and more importantly, how it doesn't work, with the following example:

 {foreach $posts as $post}